christinatran18/christinatran18/README.md

 ⚡ Having proficiency in Java, Python, and C, I am eager to connect with others who share my interests in data science and tech.
 Outside of academics and work, I am passionate about expression through music and the combination of mathematics and creativity in real-world solutions.

 🚗 Currently I am working on a Road Safety Intelligence ChatBot using LLMs!
-You can view the repository here: https://github.com/Michelin-Mobility-BTTAI-Team-23/Road-Safety-LLM
+You can view my Break Through Tech AI group's repository here: https://github.com/Michelin-Mobility-BTTAI-Team-23/Road-Safety-LLM